 This is one of 12 paintings for the Ascension Press program “What We Believe” found here.

 In Western art, Mary wears red for her humanity that is clothed in the blue divine graces she has received as being the Mother of God.
-But interestingly, Jesus wears the same colors as iconography – if He and Mary appear together, she has a more pink than red dress.
+But interestingly, in Western art, Jesus wears the same colors as iconography – if He and Mary appear together, she has a more pink than red dress.